RealWagmi/anon-integration-guide/projects/hyperliquid/README.md

 -   "What's the average funding rate across all assets for last month?"
 -   "Which asset has had the highest funding rate over the past week?"
 -   "Has BTC funding been positive or negative over the last 24 hours?"
+-   "Add 10 USDC to margin of my ETH position on Hyperliquid?"
+-   "Remove 100 USDC from margin of the hyperliquid BTC position of my vault 'MyVault'?"

 ## Available Functions